Pointyware/XYZ/.github/ISSUE_TEMPLATE/bug_report.md

 | App Version | (1.0) |

 ## Description
-Clear concise description of the bug:
+&lt;Clear, concise description of the bug&gt;

 ## Reproduction Steps
-Steps to reproduce the bug:
 1. &lt;Action/Step&gt;
 2.

 ### Expected

 ### Actual

 ## References
-Screenshots or additional information
+&lt;Original Report or other information - design images or screenshots should be placed under expected or actual&gt;